harshal259/Test-Automation/README.md

   Follow the URL & Create a Pull Request for merging your changes into the main Repo

   Once Merged, every other user working on the project can Pull in your changes and start working on their part.

+  ## TO DO ##

+  - Implement Spring Library to leverage its Dependency Injection feature
+  - Add Report Logging and extent report generation
+  - Link to a CI server
+  - Add a Database & provisions to run queries